stanleyfok/nextjs-template/README.md

 ### 💡 Rule: Every string should be placed in translation Files

 No matter the site is for one or more locales, it is still a good practice to extract text into translation files.
 It will help us better organize the string and make changes very easily.
-The JSX files should be clean
+The JSX files should be clean and without text content.

 ### 💡 Rule: Make sure no translation files are loaded if the page is rendered with SSR